pablomgdev/dotnet-pfp-personal-financial-project/README.md

 - **PostgreSQL 16.1**
 - **Docker**

+### Architecture
+The architecture of this project is inspired by **Hexagonal Architecture** and **Domain-Driven Design (DDD)**.

+As the project has progressed, certain best practices have been adapted or temporarily adjusted to accelerate implementation.
+However, a refactoring process is planned to align the code with the original architectural principles.

+For now, the focus remains on completing an initial functional version, after which this refactoring could be carried out.

+### Launch the Project
+> [!NOTE]
+> Content for this section is pending.

 ### Documentation
-Documentation can be found in README.md.
-As it increases in size, it will be moved to the [doc/](doc) project folder.
+- General documentation can be found in this README.
+- As the project grows, detailed documentation will be placed in the [doc](doc) folder.

 #### Database
-Database documentation can be found in [doc/database](doc/database/).
+Database documentation can be found [here](doc/database/).

-## Functionality
+## Functionalities
-Functionality and its status can be found in [doc/functionality](doc/functionality/README.md).
+The project's features and their current status can be viewed [here](doc/functionality/README.en-US.md).